 Students in the Ph.D. and Ed.S. programs in school psychology receive financial assistance through departmental assistantships and school-based assistantships.
 We have typically been able to fund 4-6 students through teaching or research assistantships in the department.
 All teaching assistantships require a masters degree.
 We have also funded 10-12 graduate students per year through grants with local school districts.
 Students in these assistantships perform school psychological services under the direct supervision of program faculty.
 Given the applied nature of these assistantships, students must be in their second year in the program to qualify for the school-based assistantships.

 Both the departmental and school-based assistantships are competitive and students must complete an application if they are interested in either of these positions.
-Some students have also obtained assistantships outside of the department in other areas including the Dean's Office, Student Support Services, Department of Human Sciences, Child Development Center, and Social Sciences Research Center.
+Some students have also obtained assistantships outside of the department in other areas including the Dean's Office, Student Support Services, Department of Human Sciences, Child Development and Family Studies Center, Office of Graduate School, and Social Sciences Research Center.